TRON-Bioinformatics/tronflow-vcf-postprocessing/README.md

 To provide any additional SnpEff arguments use `--snpeff_args` such as `--snpeff_args "-noStats -no-downstream -no-upstream -no-intergenic -no-intron -onlyProtein -hgvs1LetterAa -noShiftHgvs"`, otherwise defaults will be used.

+No functional annotations are performed if the parameters `--snpeff_organism` and `--snpeff_datadir` are not passed.

 ## References